-Saving the World From the Code Apocalypse
+The Coming Software Apocalypse

 Esterel was designed to make the computer handle this complexity for you.
 That was the promise of the model-based approach: Instead of writing normal programming code, you created a model of the system’s behavior—in this case, a model focused on how individual events should be handled, how to prioritize events, which events depended on which others, and so on.
 The model becomes the detailed blueprint that the computer would use to do the actual programming.

 Ledinot and Berry worked for nearly 10 years to get Esterel to the point where it could be used in production.
 “It was in 2002 that we had the first operational software-modeling environment with automatic code generation,” Ledinot told me, “and the first embedded module in Rafale, the combat aircraft.”
 Today, the ANSYS SCADE product family (for “safety-critical application development environment”) is used to generate code by companies in the aerospace and defense industries, in nuclear power plants, transit systems, heavy industry, and medical devices.
-“My initial dream was to have SCADE-generated code in every plane in the world,” Bantegnie, the founder of Esterel Technologies, says, “and we’re not very far off from that objective.”
+“My initial dream was to have SCADE-generated code in every plane in the world,” Bantégnie, the founder of Esterel Technologies, says, “and we’re not very far off from that objective.”
 Nearly all safety-critical code on the Airbus A380, including the system controlling the plane’s flight surfaces, was generated with ANSYS SCADE products.

 Part of the draw for customers, especially in aviation, is that while it is possible to build highly reliable software by hand, it can be a Herculean effort.
-Ravi Shivappa, the VP of Group Software Engineering at Meggitt PLC, an ANSYS customer which builds components for airplanes, like pneumatic fire detectors for engines, explains that traditional projects begin with a massive requirements document in English, which specifies everything the software should do.
-(A requirement might be something like, “When the pressure in this section rises above a threshold, open the safety valve, unless the manual override switch is turned on.”)
+Ravi Shivappa, the VP of group software engineering at Meggitt PLC, an ANSYS customer which builds components for airplanes, like pneumatic fire detectors for engines, explains that traditional projects begin with a massive requirements document in English, which specifies everything the software should do.
+(A requirement might be something like, “When the pressure in this section rises above a threshold, open the safety valve, unless the manual-override switch is turned on.”)
 The problem with describing the requirements this way is that when you implement them in code, you have to painstakingly check that each one is satisfied.
 And when the customer changes the requirements, the code has to be changed, too, and tested extensively to make sure that nothing else was broken in the process.

 The cost is compounded by exacting regulatory standards.
 The FAA is fanatical about software safety.
 The agency mandates that every requirement for a piece of safety-critical software be traceable to the lines of code that implement it, and vice versa.
 So every time a line of code changes, it must be retraced to the corresponding requirement in the design document, and you must be able to demonstrate that the code actually satisfies the requirement.
 The idea is that if something goes wrong, you’re able to figure out why; the practice brings order and accountability to large codebases.
 But, Shivappa says, “it’s a very labor-intensive process.”
 He estimates that before they used model-based design, on a two-year-long project only two to three months was spent writing code—the rest was spent working on the documentation.

-As Bantegnie explains, the beauty of having a computer turn your requirements into code, rather than a human, is that you can be sure—in fact you can mathematically prove—that the generated code actually satisfies those requirements.
+As Bantégnie explains, the beauty of having a computer turn your requirements into code, rather than a human, is that you can be sure—in fact you can mathematically prove—that the generated code actually satisfies those requirements.
 Much of the benefit of the model-based approach comes from being able to add requirements on the fly while still ensuring that existing ones are met; with every change, the computer can verify that your program still works.
 You’re free to tweak your blueprint without fear of introducing new bugs.
 Your code is, in FAA parlance, “correct by construction.”

 Still, most software, even in the safety-obsessed world of aviation, is made the old-fashioned way, with engineers writing their requirements in prose and programmers coding them up in a programming language like C. As Bret Victor made clear in his essay, model-based design is relatively unusual.
 “A lot of people in the FAA think code generation is magic, and hence call for greater scrutiny,” Shivappa told me.